21 Brilliant Swag Bag Ideas that Wow Attendees

 Swag Bag Ideas with Conversions in Mind

-Despite that it's 2020, I still feel the need to bash you over the head with the idea that you need to bring your offline leads to your online database in as seamless a transition as possible.
+I feel the need to bash you over the head with the idea that you need to bring your offline leads to your online database in as seamless a transition as possible.
 When it comes to events, attendees are already engaged, and you simply need to find creative ways to call them into signing up, purchasing, booking a demo or whatever it is you need to get them on the hook.

 Swag Bags are key in that a vast majority of attendees will be using your swag in their daily lives, which gets them familiar with your branding, and can call them to action.
 This is a great way to introduce new ways to get them to whip out their phone and get on your landing pages, whether it be an incentive or a QR code, or easy to follow link.
 Two important things to note about your swag is that they should be: